Ahsan-dev/qtec_player/README.md

-# qtec_player
+# Qtec Player

-A new Flutter project.
+A new Flutter project for the assesment task getting from QTec Solutions implemented a video player with videos list.

 ## Getting Started